daffrzky/Stockasaurus-Rex/README.md

 ## Features

-- Automated inventory management
+- Automated inventory management.
-- Clear overview of all refrigerator products
+- Clear overview of all refrigerator products.
-- Real-time detection og product additions and removals.
+- Real-time detection of product additions and removals.
-- Expiry date tracking and alerts
+- Expiry date tracking and alerts.